PavelBashtrykov/RepEnTools/README.md

 Next, RepEnTools activates our Python scripts to process the data, leveraging five packages (see python_requirements.txt).

 First, `compute_enrichment.py` normalises the read-counts to the size of the corresponding library using pseudocounts for zero reads, and calculates enrichment as ChIP over input.
-Then, from the two replicates, we calculate averages, the Z-score and corresponding p-value to determine enrichment and depletion statistics (see paper(LINK)), as well as FDR (BH-adjusted p-values) for the 15744 REs used in the volcano plot.
+Then, from the two replicates, we calculate averages, the Z-score and corresponding p-value to determine enrichment and depletion statistics (see [Choudalakis et al., 2024](https://mobilednajournal.biomedcentral.com/articles/10.1186/s13100-024-00315-y)), as well as FDR (BH-adjusted p-values) for the 15744 REs used in the volcano plot.
 The processing is saved in the temporary rmsk_multiple_feature_counts.txt.
 Finally, it generates the files
 - ret_experiment_summary.csv, which shows the fraction of ChIP or Input reads on rmsk and the rmsk-wide enrichment of ChIP/Input
 - the ret_report.csv, which contains all the data
 - the ret_report_ChIP.csv, which is filtered to only contain the well-reproducible, well-defined, and annotated families of REs (i.e. without Simple_repeat, Low_complexity, tRNA, Unknown).
-For more details read the FAQ.md and our paper (LINK).
+For more details read the FAQ.md and our paper ([Choudalakis et al., 2024](https://mobilednajournal.biomedcentral.com/articles/10.1186/s13100-024-00315-y)).

 <img title="Unix_workflow" style="float:right;margin:20px 20 20 600px" id="Unix_workflow" src="images/RepEnTools_UNIX-Workflow.png" >